PointItOut/Point-It-Out/README.md

 All test files end with .spec.js.
 The command 'npm test' will run all tests for the project.
 You must have a database named pointItOut-test in order to run the test files.

 ## AUTHORS:
 Alexandra Ash,
 Amy Berg,
 Kate Dubitski Kopitchinski,
-Sivan Gilad
+Sivan Gilead

 ## Built with:
 Node, Express, Sequelize, PostgreSQL, React, Redux, React-Redux, React-Router, React-Konva, Opentak